1989–90 Philadelphia 76ers season

 The 1989–90 Philadelphia 76ers season was the 41st season for the Philadelphia 76ers in the National Basketball Association, and their 27th season in Philadelphia, Pennsylvania.

+Season summary

+Off-season

-During the off-season, the 76ers acquired Rick Mahorn from the expansion Minnesota Timberwolves, who selected him in the 1989 NBA expansion draft; Mahorn, who won a championship with the Detroit Pistons last year, joined Charles Barkley and Mike Gminski to form a formidable front court.
+During the off-season, the 76ers acquired Rick Mahorn from the Minnesota Timberwolves expansion team, who selected him in the 1989 NBA expansion draft; Mahorn, who won an NBA championship with the Detroit Pistons last year, joined Charles Barkley and Mike Gminski to form a formidable front court.
 The team also acquired Johnny Dawkins from the San Antonio Spurs, who teamed with second-year star Hersey Hawkins in the backcourt.